DmytroPalahin/dmytropalahin.github.io/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ---

-Built with ❤️ using PHP, XSLT, and modern web technologies.
+Built with ❤️ using PHP, XSLT, and modern web technologies